About me

 How I work

-The therapeutic relationship that we build is at the heart of our work together and I aim to establish a relationship that feels accepting, non-judgmental and warm.
+The therapeutic relationship that we build is at the heart of our work together and I aim to establish a relationship that feels accepting, non-judgmental and honest.
 I will meet you with respect and openness.
 I am a LGBTQIA+ ally.
+I work with adults, couples and young people.
 I can support you if you are going through relationship issues, separation, family breakdown or divorce.
-I also offer help if you are struggling with low self-esteem, a lack of self-confidence, anxiety, panic attacks, trauma, suicidal ideation, anger, ADHD, feeling overwhelmed or worthless, self-harm or depression.
+I can help if you are struggling with low self-esteem, a lack of self-confidence, anxiety, panic attacks, trauma, suicidal ideation, anger, ADHD, feeling overwhelmed or worthless, self-harming or feeling depressed.
 Together, from a place of safety, compassion and understanding, we will work towards the goals that you set.

 Training, qualifications & experience

-I am an experienced and accredited integrative counsellor and psychotherapist qualified to work with adults, young people and children from the age of 8.
-I have completed the full EMDR training (parts 1-3), approved by EMDR Europe Association (EMDRIA).
-I am a psychosexual and relationship therapist in training.
-I am fully trained in Pesso Boyden Therapy, a mind-body approach to emotional well-being that can effect permanent and positive change.
+I am an experienced and accredited integrative counsellor and psychosexual therapist and I work with adults, young people and children.
+As a relationship therapist I also work with couples.
+I support individuals and couples to talk openly and resolve issues with sex and intimacy, as well as more general relationship issues, for example communication.
+I use an emotionally-focussed (EFT) approach to help partners define and address the negative cycles that develop between them.
+I am an experienced EMDR practitioner, having completed the full training approved by EMDR Europe Association (EMDRIA).
+I am also trained in Pesso Boyden System of Psychotherapy (PBSP), a mind-body approach to attachment issues and emotional well-being that can effect permanent and positive change.
 I am an ADHD-clinical services provider (ADHD-CCSP).
 I have further qualifications and experience as a secondary school and college teacher (BSc, PGCE).

-An accredited and registered member of the British Association of Counsellors and Psychotherapists (BACP), I follow their ethical code.
+I am an accredited and registered member of the British Association of Counsellors and Psychotherapists (BACP), and a registered member of the College of Sexual and Relationship Therapists (COSRT), following their ethical codes.
 I adhere to GDPR regulations.
 I am respectful of client privacy and I am registered with the ICO, which promotes data privacy.
+I am in regular, specialist supervision.

 Member organisations